todhuff/weid/README.md

 ## Issues
-If you have any issues, please log them at https://github.com/todhuff/weid/issues

-There will be additional help pages on the wiki - https://github.com/todhuff/weid/wiki
+If you have any issues, please log them at https://github.com/todhuff/weid/issues Check the wiki for additional help / info - https://github.com/todhuff/weid/wiki